timothee762/Timothee762/README.md

 ☘️ I like to watch movies, play games, and do film photography.

 🔗 You can reach me via [contact](#contact-)
-💸 For support, buy me a [beer🍺](https://www.buymeacoffee.com/hercerthe).
+💸 For support, buy me a [beer🍺](https://www.buymeacoffee.com/hercerthe) or [paypal](https://www.paypal.com/paypalme/punpunpunpunpunpun) me here.

 ### Skill 💻